 You can easily find it online, but many health food stores will carry it as well.
-Amazon is one of the best places to buy it!
+Amazon is my preferred place to buy psyllium husk powder!
 Some bulk food stores may also offer it as well as some online keto shops.

 If you plan on using it regularly, it is more affordable to buy it in large quantities.

-If you are interested in more keto baking, check out these other low-carb bread recipes.
+If you are interested in baking with psyllium husk powder, check out these other low-carb recipes.
 They are a great source of information for baking tips too.

 - Pumpkin Seed Bread With Sunflower And Psyllium Seeds is a hearty loaf of bread that is full of flavor while being low-carb.